i-am-nolan25/Crypto-Trading-Simulator/README.md

 **Required Must-have Stories**

-- See real-time stock updates on a home page
+- See real-time crypto updates on a home page
-- See detailed information of a particular stock on a detail page
+- See detailed information of a particular crypto on a detail page
-- Select certain stocks in a favorite watchlist
+- Add a certain crypto in a portfolio list

 **Optional Nice-to-have Stories**